Parity Quantum Optimization: Encoding Constraints: Hamiltonian Dynamics

-Independent of the initial state, as long as it satisfies the side condition $c = \sum_{i}^{[C]} \sigma^{z}_i$, the system always ends up in the conditioned ground state.
+As the initial state satisfies the side condition $c = \sum_{i}^{[\mathcal{C}]} \tilde{\sigma}_{z}^{(i)}$, the system ends up in the conditioned ground state.
 Nevertheless, the instantaneous energy spectrum and the dynamics of the evolution of the system are affected by the choice of the initial state.
-Therefore, for some choices of initial states, multiple level crossings to instantaneous excited energy states and back to the instantaneous ground state of \eqref{eq:Ht} are possible (even for $\ugs = \cgs$, further discussed in appendix~\ref{appendix_multilevelcrossing}) while in other cases the system remains in the ground state during the whole annealing process, as in Fig.~\ref{fig2}{(a)}.
+Therefore, for some choices of initial states, \textit{multiple level crossings} to instantaneous excited energy states and back to the instantaneous ground state of the time-dependent Hamiltonian given in Eq.~\eqref{eq:Ht} are possible (even for $\ugs = \cgs$, further discussed in Appendix~\ref{appendix_multilevelcrossing}) while in other cases the system remains in the instantaneous ground state during the whole annealing process, as in Fig.~\ref{fig2}{(a)}.
+Furthermore, the choice of the initial state affects the minimal energy gap between the conditioned ground state and the first excited state inside the side-condition-fulfilling subspace during the annealing process.
+This minimum energy gap is crucial for the adiabatic condition~\cite{PhysRevLett.102.220401} and gives a lower limit for the computation time $t_f$.
+We remark that by increasing the constant prefactor $\Gamma$ of the driver Hamiltonian we are able to shift the required final annealing time to lower values.
+In Appendix~\ref{appendix_diabatic} we discuss this in more detail and present an example for the adiabatic condition of the given annealing protocol.

 If $\ugs \neq \cgs$, the final state $\Psi(t_f)= \cgs$ is equal to the lowest-energy eigenstate that satisfies the side condition.
 Therefore, there must be a level crossing, such that system can end up in the lowest-energy state in the symmetry sector satisfying the side condition.
-We consider the same problem example, and choose the side conditions such that the solution to the problem without side condition is different to the one with side condition.
-In Fig.~\ref{fig2}{(b)} we present a numerical example to demonstrate this.
+In Fig.~\ref{fig2}{(b)} we consider the same problem example, and choose the side conditions such that the solution to the problem without side condition is different to the one with side condition.